francisluong/juniper-helpers/README.md

 Steps for BASH:
  - Clone the repository
- - Add the path of this git repo to TCLLIBPATH in your ~/.bashrc
+ - Either...
+Add the path of this git repo to TCLLIBPATH in your ~/.bashrc
    * _export TCLLIBPATH=/home/fluong/juniper-helpers_
  - ...or you can symlink the folder from a place listed in $tcl_pkgPath
    * e.g. 'sudo ln -s /home/fluong/juniper-helpers /usr/lib/juniper-helpers'